flashbots/mev-explore-public/README.md

 ## Ways to contribute

-### Help us improve our protocol coverage by writing inspectors
+### Help us expand our protocol coverage by writing inspectors

 Requirements:
 * proficiency in Rust or Javascript